-This free crochet pouf pattern is part of an ongoing collaboration with my friends at Lion Brand yarn.
+This free crochet pouf pattern is part of a collaboration with Lion Brand yarn.
 This post may contain affiliate links.

 It's been so fun to watch my family use our new completely handmade piece of yarn furniture.
 My kids love jumping on it and I'll love re-fluffing it to make it into a square again.
 (Ahem, yes, a little compulsively.)
 It's substantial, stylish and looks and feels like a "real" store-bought pouf or bean bag.
 Today, I'm excited to share Part 2 of this free crochet pouf pattern so you can finish yours up too!

 In Part 1, I shared the instructions for creating the six different sampler squares that make up this free crochet pouf pattern.
 I'm looking forward to seeing how you use interpret this pattern in your own creative way.
 While I really love the variety of textures in the "sampler" style pouf, I can also see choosing one of the bobble-type stitches and making six identical squares using that one stitch for a more uniform texture.
 Either way, this is one of those projects you're just gonna put your mitts all over. 🙂